 The warranty on all Keurigs is one year, so if you’ve had your machine longer than that the company may not be able to send you a replacement.
 It also technically doesn’t cover any damage done by you, so if you told them that you knocked the Keurig off the counter one time and it’s been sounding funny since, they may not be able to help you out.

-If you’re Keurig is old and/or broken you can find my current favorite model on Amazon here.
-It has the ability to brew both K-cups and drip coffee depending on your mood.
-(Pictured Below.)
+If you're Keurig is old and/or broken you can find my current favorite model below It has the ability to brew both K-cups and drip coffee depending on your mood.

 5 Quietest Keurig Coffee Makers For Sale

 If you’re in search of a new model of Keurig that will be quieter than the one you have now, here are the 5 quietest Keurigs out there right now according to quietlivity.com